...

 ☛ If you are planning a day trip from Aomori City to Hakkōda Ropeway, Jokagura Onsen (城ヶ倉温泉) or Sukayu Onsen, you can utilize the Hakkōda 1-Day Free Ticket (八甲田1Dayフリーきっぷ).
 The 2,000 yen ticket can be purchased from Aomori’s main JR stations’s Midori no Madoguchi (みどりの窓口), reserved ticket vending machines, or travel agents such as Eki Tabi Concierge (駅たびコンシェルジュ).
 The tickets will also get you discounts at the ropeway as well as Sukayu Onsen and Jokagura Onsen!

 From spring to autumn, the Aomori, Hachinohe, Lake Towada Free ticket (青森・八戸・十和田湖フリーきっぷ) is on sale.
-The ticket is valid for two days that gives you unlimited rides on Mizuumi-Gō (みずうみ号) and Oirase-Gō (おいらせ号).
+The ticket is valid for two days, which gives you unlimited rides on Mizuumi-Gō (みずうみ号) and Oirase-Gō (おいらせ号).

 You can purchase the ticket for 5,800 yen from JR Aomori Station’s Bus Tickets Office, the shop – NewDays outside of JR Hachinohe Station’s ticket gate, and Lake Towada Station at Yasumiya.